 Our board of directors has the authority, without action or vote of our stockholders, to issue all or a part of our authorized but unissued shares.
 Such stock issuances could be made at a price that reflects a discount to, or a premium from, the then-current market price of our common stock.
 In addition, in order to raise capital, we may need to issue securities that are convertible into or exchangeable for a significant amount of our common stock.
 We are currently contemplating additional capital raising transactions within the next twelve months, which would likely result in issuances of additional shares which would be dilutive to current shareholders.
 These issuances would dilute the percentage ownership interest, which would have the effect of reducing your influence on matters on which our stockholders vote, and might dilute the net tangible book value per share of our common stock.
-You may incur additional dilution if holders of stock options, whether currently outstanding or subsequently granted, exercise their options, or if warrant holders exercise their warrants to purchase shares of our common stock.
+You may incur additional dilution if holders of stock options, whether currently outstanding or subsequently granted, exercise their options, or if the holders of warrants, whether currently outstanding or subsequently granted, exercise their options, or if the holders of warrants, whether currently outstanding or subsequently granted.